Cat Ballou: Box office

+Critical response

 Bosley Crowther of The New York Times called it "a breezy little film" which "does have flashes of good satiric wit.
 But, under Elliott Silverstein's direction, it is mostly just juvenile lampoon."
 Variety wrote that the film "emerges middlingly successful, sparked by an amusing way-out approach and some sparkling performances."
 Richard L. Coe of The Washington Post praised the film as a "springy satire", adding, "What makes this fun is the style.
 Forming a mighty cool duo, Nat King Cole and Stubby Kaye sing their way in and out of the plot with folk songs which Cole 'Don't Fence Me In' Porter would have relished.
 The format is novel and stylishly delivered."
 Pauline Kael in Film Quarterly called it "lumpen, coy, and obvious, a self-consciously cute movie," adding that "mainly it is full of sort-of-funny and trying-to-be-funny ideas and a movie is not just ideas."
 Philip K. Scheuer of the Los Angeles Times wrote, "I'm in the minority, apparently.
 Cat Ballou, which is being hailed as a cowboy Tom Jones or something of the sort, seems to me about as funny as a soundtrack burp."
 The Monthly Film Bulletin wrote, "The jokes in Cat Ballou are uneven, but the mood behind the film is happily consistent."

-The film holds a score of 90% on Rotten Tomatoes based on 29 reviews, with an average grade of 7.4 out of 10.

 Awards and nominations

-In his Oscar acceptance speech, Lee Marvin concluded by saying, "I think, though, that half of this belongs to a horse somewhere out in San Fernando Valley," a reference to the horse Kid Shelleen rode, which appeared to be as drunk as Shelleen was.
+In his Academy Award acceptance speech, Lee Marvin concluded by saying: "I think, though, that half of this belongs to a horse somewhere out in San Fernando Valley", a reference to the horse Kid Shelleen rode, which appeared to be as drunk as Shelleen was.